Blog Title

 When the project starts the Periodic Schedule Updates, the narrative also needs to be submitted along with each draft update.

-The contractor provides the draft schedule to the government, then holds the Periodic Schedule Update meeting, and afterwards formally submits the schedule.
+The contractor provides the draft schedule to the government, then holds the Periodic Schedule Update Meeting, and afterwards formally submits the schedule.

 The narrative requires a description of the top two critical paths.